MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 - [Test Bench](#test-bench)

+# Deliverables
+The deliverables for this project are an Arduino shield with its associated Arduino code, an Android app that is able to gather the data sent by the Arduino shield, and a datasheet describing the results of some measurements for the sensors.

+To write the datasheet, a bench test must be used or built.
+In our project, we have used a bench test that was already at the department and that was perfect for our case.

 # Principle of the measurement for the graphite and flex sensors

 For the graphite and the flex sensors, let’s imagine they were a 2D layer of atoms to which we could apply tension and compression.
 This 2D layer of atoms would have a mean distance per atom depending on the atomic arrangement.
 The greater these mean distance between atoms is, the more difficult it is for an electron to “jump” from one atom to another, and vice versa.
 When these electron “jumps” are coordinated following the same direction (for example when we apply a potential difference between the two extremes of the 2D plane), we can say that an electric current is present.